Top 10 Movies To Watch Before Traveling to Italy!

 How many times have you watched a movie only to dream about it for weeks afterward?
 If you love to travel and are always thinking about your next destination, seeing certain movies can inspire you to take action - dig out the old travel guides, jump online, and start planning your escape.
 You know what I'm talking about.
 Work that Italian bucket list!

 Silly, I know, but when I saw The Sound of Music as a kid, I dreamed about visiting Europe one day.
 The most inspiring travel movies usually aren't about traveling at all, but are set in gorgeous locations made even more stunning by professional cinematography.

-This post contains affiliate links: if you make a purchase through a link, we earn a small commission at no extra cost to you.
+This post contains affiliate links: if you make a purchase, we may earn a small commission at no extra cost to you.

 CRITICS: (1999) In late 1950s New York, Tom Ripley, a young underachiever, is sent to Italy to retrieve Dickie Greenleaf, a rich and spoiled millionaire playboy.
 But when the errand fails, Ripley takes extreme measures.

 Not only is this a thrilling movie full of mystery and suspense, I watch it again and again when I'm in an Italy mood.
 Filmed in Naples, Positano, Venice, Rome, and Sicily — despite it's suspenseful plot, it shows Italy (and hunky Matt Damon and Jude Law) at its best with so many quiet areas that many tourists never get to see, unless you get off the beaten path!

 CRITICS: (2010) A married woman realizes how unhappy her marriage really is, and that her life needs to go in a different direction.
 After a painful divorce, she takes off on a round-the-world journey to "find herself".

 The mid-life crisis premise may be cliche, but Eat, Pray, Love is still one of my favorites that'll have you thinking for weeks about finding your peace in India, your pizza in Italy, and love in Bali.
 The scenery is stunning in all three places but just wait until you see the Italian food.
 Nothing a Rome food tour can't cure!

 3. Big Night